How COBRA Works In Michigan — Costs, Applying and More

 Employer Has 20+ Employees

-You may continue your most recent work health insurance for up to 18 months as an employee.
+Once enrolled, you may continue your most recent work health insurance for up to 18 months as an employee.
 Family members may access the plan for up to 36 months.
+Your coverage remains the same as when you participated in your employer’s group health insurance plan, and your deductible will also roll over.

 A loss of work health insurance is a qualifying event to find new healthcare through the public healthcare exchange.